-Due to the coronavirus, our buildings are closed, and office hours are held by telephone or Google Meet.
+Due to the coronavirus our office hours are held by Google Meet.
 You can register online for our office hours.

 As it is important you enroll in the course at the right level, we urge to attend the Language Centre office hours, during which your language levels will be briefly assessed.
 For some courses, visiting the office hour is obligatory.
 During a short conversation, you will receive advice about the starting level and (if applicable) the intensity of your course.

 Advice about Dutch and English course levels is binding and advice about course levels of other languages is urgent.